- SEO Strategies for Ecommerce Websites in 2018

 Another thing I’ll point out is all the text content — having content on your homepage increases your rankings.
 But more on that in the on-page SEO section below.

 Be sure to include a “related products” section on each product page.
 This will add more relevant internal links and has been shown to increase average order value.

-On-Page SEO for Ecommerce
+An On-Page SEO Strategy for Ecommerce Sites

 On-page SEO for ecommerce is all about making sure your keywords are in the right places.
 It’s just a way of ensuring Google knows exactly what your page is about.